tgplay/plastbras/wp-content/plugins/yith-woocommerce-request-a-quote/readme.txt

 6. "Quote request" email

 == Changelog ==
+= 2.21.0 - Released on 8 May 2023 =
+ * New: support for WooCommerce 7.7
+ * Update: YITH plugin framework

 = 2.20.0 - Released on 13 April 2023 =
  * New: support for WooCommerce 7.6
  * Update: YITH plugin framework